 11. More CTA

 Always close with another call to action.
-Ideally, you will sprinkle call to actions throughout your page.
+Ideally, you will sprinkle calls to action throughout your page.
 But whatever you do, give the user a chance to convert.

 - Explanation of the product or service